-- Were your business premises maintained by you? - Were your business premises mainly used by you for work earning your PSI (for example, more than 50% of the use)?

-- Were your business premises used exclusively by you? - Were your business premises physically separate from your private residence or the private residence of any of your associates? - Were your business premises physically separate from the business address of your clients or their associates?
+- maintained by you? - mainly used by you for work earning your PSI (for example, more than 50% of the use)? - used exclusively by you? - physically separate from your private residence or the private residence of any of your associates? - physically separate from the business address of your clients or their associates?

-Print X in the box at f1 item P1 on your schedule.
+Print X in the box at item P1 on your schedule.
 Read on.